SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 possibly being away from one's beloved swampy homeland.
 One thing that Hurshulca do not do is spend much time attacking each other.
-One word the Hurshuka have is “cloak,”
+One word the Hurshuka have is "cloak,”

 which translates to "a stupid thing to do.”
 Another of their words, 'ldoalc'alm," means literally "the stupidest thing to d u;